priyankmodi/zf-local/README.md

 ZendSkeletonApplication
 =======================

-If Already have Zend Application & Just want to add Album Module than Follow these basic steps :
+If already have your Zend Application & Just want to add "Album" Module, than Follow these basic steps :

 1) Open your git bash.